 traveled by the great sages;

-as taught by the Buddha;
+as taught by the Buddha

-will make an end to suffering,
+will make an end of suffering,

 fulfilling the teacher’s instruction.”